eegli/eric.film/README.md

 - Nginx proxy to bypass adblockers for Google Analytics
 - Add more tests 👻

-## Known Bugs

-> Safari iOS

-Crashes on pages with `next/link` and `getStaticProps`.
-It's kinda hard to debug since it only happens when deployed to production with Vercel.
-Turns out this error is an open bug in `Next.js`.
-[Link to issue](https://github.com/vercel/next.js/issues/11608).

-- Workaround: Pages depending on external data use `getServerSideProps` instead of `getStaticProps`.

 ## FAQ

 > Your Google Analytics tracking id, Sentry DSN and GraphQL endpoint are all public.
 Would it make sense to put them into `env.local`?